If you wish to contribute or participate in the discussions about articles you are invited to join SKYbrary as a registered user

 Technical Data

-| Wing span | 27.43 m89.993 ft |
+Wing span | 27.43 m89.993 ft <br /> |

-| Length | 25.68 m84.252 ft |
+Length | 25.68 m84.252 ft <br /> |

-| Heigth | 7.49 m24.573 ft |
+Height | 7.49 m24.573 ft <br /> |

-| Powerplant | 2 x 2.380 SHP PWC PW 123 turboprops with 4 blade propellers. |
+Powerplant | 2 x 2.380 SHP PWC PW 123 turboprops with 4 blade propellers. |

-| Engine Model | Pratt & Whitney Canada PW100 |
+Engine model | Pratt & Whitney Canada PW100 |

 Accidents & Serious Incidents involving DH8C

-- DH8A/DH8C, en route, northern Canada, 2011 (LB LOS HF) (On 7 February 2011 two Air Inuit DHC8s came into head-to-head conflict en route over the eastern shoreline of Hudson Bay in non radar Class ‘A airspace when one of them deviated from its cleared level towards the other which had been assigned the level 1000 feet below.
+- DH8A/DH8C, en-route, northern Canada, 2011 (On 7 February 2011 two Air Inuit DHC8s came into head-to-head conflict en route over the eastern shoreline of Hudson Bay in non radar Class ‘A airspace when one of them deviated from its cleared level towards the other which had been assigned the level 1000 feet below.
 The subsequent investigation found that an inappropriate FD mode had been used to maintain the assigned level of the deviating aircraft and noted deficiencies at the Operator in both TCAS pilot training and aircraft defect reporting as well as a variation in altitude alerting systems fitted to aircraft in the DHC8 fleet.)

-- DH8C, Kimberley South Africa, 2010 (RE BS) (On 16 July 2010, a South African Express Airways Bombardier DHC 8-300 hit an animal during a night landing at Kimberley after a passenger flight from Johannesburg.
+- DH8C, Kimberley South Africa, 2010 (On 16 July 2010, a South African Express Airways Bombardier DHC 8-300 hit an animal during a night landing at Kimberley after a passenger flight from Johannesburg.
 The nose landing gear took a direct hit and collapsed but after a temporary loss of directional control, the runway centreline was regained and the aircraft brought to a stop.
 The Investigation found wildlife access to the aerodrome was commonplace and the attempts at control inadequate.)

-- DH8C, vicinity Sydney Australia, 2008 (LOC HF) (On 26 December 2008, a DHC8-300 being operated by Eastern Australia Airlines from Moree to Sydney made an auto ILS approach in which became de-stabilised and was continued as such until a stick shaker activation occurred.)
+- DH8C, vicinity Sydney Australia, 2008 (On 26 December 2008, a DHC8-300 being operated by Eastern Australia Airlines from Moree to Sydney made an auto ILS approach in which became de-stabilised and was continued as such until a stick shaker activation occurred.)